-Historically low interest rates have created a challenging environment for income-oriented investors.
+Rising interest rates have created opportunities as well as challenges for income-oriented investors.
 If you are among those trying to earn an attractive yield on your savings, it’s important to balance your desire for income against the inherent risks of investing in equities or fixed income securities.

-When building a diversified portfolio of income-generating investments, mutual funds can provide monthly income and daily liquidity.
+When building a diversified portfolio of income-generating investments, certain mutual funds can provide monthly income.
 They also provide diversification potential and professional management, which means you don’t have to worry about managing your fixed income investments on a day-to-day basis.
 Building a diversified portfolio of funds starts with identifying your investment goals, then understanding how different types of funds align with your objectives, risk tolerance, and time horizon.

 A diversified portfolio of income-generating mutual funds can include funds that invest in domestic and international stocks; government, municipal, and corporate bonds; real estate; and other assets.
 The challenge is to pick the right combination of funds to match your investment time horizon, your investment goals, and your stomach for volatility.

 If you are the type of investor who might be tempted to abandon course and sell your holdings at a loss due to short-term market fluctuations, you may want to err on the side of caution.
 For most investors, it’s usually better to build an asset allocation you can stick with for the long haul, rather than take on too much risk and overreact to routine market volatility.